chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 The build template extends a default build template with an XL Deploy-specific part that packages your software in an XL Deploy deployment package (DAR file), uploads the DAR file to an XL Deploy server, and allows XL Deploy to deploy the software to an environment.
 You can reuse these custom activities in your own variants of the build template.

-For version-specific information about the TFS 2015 plugin, refer to the [Team Foundation Server 2015 Plugin Reference](/xl-deploy-tfs-2015-plugin/5.0.x/tfs2015PluginManual.html).
+For version-specific information about TFS 2015 plugin releases, refer to the [Team Foundation Server 2015 Plugin Reference](/xl-deploy-tfs-2015-plugin/5.0.x/tfs2015PluginManual.html).

 For information about the XL Deploy plugin for earlier versions of TFS, refer to [Introduction to the Team Foundation Server plugin](/xl-deploy/concept/team-foundation-server-plugin.html).